renovatebot/renovate/docs/development/zod.md

 export type User = z.infer<typeof User>;
 ```

-## Avoid specifying unused fields
+### Specify only necessary fields

-External data being queried by Renovate can be very complex.
-However, often we need just a couple fields.
+External data being queried by Renovate can be very complex while we may only need a subset of fields for our use cases.

-If we include unrelated fields in our schemas, we're responsible for them to always be correct.
+Avoid overspecifying schemas and instead extract only the minimum necessary fields.
 If we don't include them, the surface of the contract between external data source is minimal, meaning less errors to fix in the future.

-Example of **incorrect** usage:
+Example of **incorrect** usage if we only care about width, height and length of a box:

 ```ts
 const Box = z.object({